DennisTheodoreNedry/go-evil/README.md

 What is go-evil, I hear you ask?
 Go-evil is a project all about the art of creating malware with a simpel language.<br>
 The programming language we utilize is called evil, which only purpose is to translate ideas like "Hey I want a backdoor" into working code without the malware artist needing to know every every nook and cranny.<br>

+## Cloning
+To make sure that you get everything needed to start working on your malware you will need to do one out of the following things.
+1. Run `git clone --recurse-submodules <URL>` to clone the base project and each submodule
+2. Run `make submodules` once you have cloned the project to fetch the submodules

 ## Installation